mzaman/insight-cms/SCRIPTS.md

 ### `stop`
 **Usage**: `./stop`
 **Description**: This script stops the running Docker containers using `docker-compose stop`.
-It allows for a graceful stop without removing the containers.
+It halts the containers without removing them, allowing you to resume work later.
 **Example**:
 ```bash
 ./stop